 This is an odd one to start with, right?
 Well, bear with me.
 Look in your Confidence kit and get that beautiful napkin, scarf, or placemat.
 Artfully arrange it on the side of the table or surface you’re going to use to hold the printer.
 It doesn’t need to take up a lot of area, probably just the size of a luncheon plate.
 Got it arranged?
 Good!
 See, you’ve got this!

-Now open the supplies box with the sublimation ink in it.
+In that box (or more likely, stack of boxes!) are all the supplies you ordered.
+If you are converting an Epson printer, find the box with the sublimation ink in it.
 It’s (hopefully) a sequence of 4 bottles (6 if you got one of the Epson Ecotank photo printers) vacuum sealed in a leakproof package.
+Ensure that it says “sublimation” on it (some sublimation ink companies also sell replacement inkjet ink, too, be sure you have sublimation ink!)
 Look at the beautiful colors: the intense yellow, the vibrant cyan, the gorgeous magenta, and the deep, rich, black.
 Caress the container (briefly, if anyone else is in the room!), and murmur to it, “We’re going to make beautiful things together” as you place it onto the artfully arranged napkin, scarf, or placemat.
+(Sublimation-ready printer people — you’ll do this in the next step!)

 If there’s anything else in the box, like sublimation paper and blanks, do take a moment to become a child again and go through your new toy haul.
 Think of all the possibilities!
 When you’re ready, close it all back up and put it off to the side.
 (Yes, that includes the paper.)